 Your domain’s authority in the eyes of google determines which kind of keywords will bring the most traffic to your site.

-If your site has high authority, you can go after difficult keywords which usually bring in more traffic whereas if your domain is not strong SEO wise, you should go after keywords which result in less traffic but are easier to rank for by a weak domain.
+If your site has high authority, you can go after difficult keywords which usually bring in more traffic whereas if your domain is not strong SEO-wise, you should go after keywords that result in less traffic but are easier to rank for by a weak domain.
 Older websites usually have more authority and backlinks compared to newer websites.

 A simple 3 step process to determine your domain authority